-I rented a little cottage in Hampshire in the depths of the English countryside and lived there completely on my own for nine months.
+I rented a little cottage in Berkshire in the depths of the English countryside and lived there completely on my own for nine months.
 I felt safe at last but only on my own.

 God bless me, I barricaded that place and set up a perimeter with trip-wires and bells all around it.

 On Sunday mornings I was always up around six and jogged fifteen miles or more, and when I got home I would cook a roast lunch with all the trimmings just for myself.